Aondona-Moses/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 25. list all files with .gif
 * 26. Decodes acostic
 * 27. parses web server and prints the most active hosts
+# Commit File
+* For easy pushing files to github